The Pelton House

 Uncovering the Hidden History of Agnes Pelton’s Desert Home

-When Peter Paladino purchased the home, he had no clue it was Pelton’s; its history had long faded from memory.
+When Peter Palladino purchased the home, he had no clue it was Pelton’s; its history had long faded from memory.
 Over time, the Cathedral City Cove neighborhood had grown around it, turning what was once the front entrance into the rear.
 The property continued to evolve, with a defined lot, large windows, a pool, and a two-story loft added over the decades.
 Though transformed, the house seemed to undergo a quiet desert reawakening, as its creative spirit slowly began to return.

 Peter and his husband, Simeon Den, both artists, were unaware that the home had once been Agnes Pelton’s beloved desert cottage and art studio.
 Once in escrow, Peter’s realtor, Chris Rain, informed him that the house was Pelton’s original home studio.
 With the house rediscovered, more notable historians began to emerge, and the home’s story started to unfold.
 Professor Nancy Shelley reached out to Peter; this was a pivotal meeting, as she had spent years writing her dissertation on Pelton and had amassed a wealth of information, documentation, and insight into Agnes’s life and work.
 Professor Shelley visited the home and gifted Peter his first Pelton piece.

-Peter and Den felt honored that the home had, in a way, chosen them.
+Peter and Simeon felt honored that the home had, in a way, chosen them.
 Every small discovery along the way seemed like a gift and a moment of synchronicity.
-They would stumble upon more clues while living there and making home improvements: the home’s original door, which had been covered over, along with an inset frame bearing Pelton’s spiritual symbol, a mark of personal significance, revealed itself to them.
+They would stumble upon more clues while living there and making home improvements: the home’s original door, which had been covered over, along with an inset frame bearing Pelton’s spiritual symbol (Diamond), a mark of personal significance, revealed itself to them.
 Over time, the couple developed an intimate connection to Pelton and made it their life’s purpose to advocate for her legacy, embracing the home’s mystical presence.
 To this day, the Pelton House serves as a welcoming beacon for those seeking to learn more about her and to embrace creativity, spirituality, and diversity.

 “The vibration of this light, the spaciousness of these skies enthralled me.
 I knew there was a spirit in nature as in everything else, but here in the desert it was an especially bright spirit.”